| Sterilants and Disinfectants in Veterinary Facilities In a healthcare setting, it is essential to be able to control

 POTW to determine what wastewater discharges of sterilants and disinfectants

+are acceptable.
 A note on the disposal of ortho-phthalaldehyde (OPA)-containing

 products: Due to its toxicity, California legislation deemed Cidex OPA